-- During bleeding operation, keep the brake reserve tank filled with brake fluid to eliminate entry of air. - Brake pedal operating must be very slow. - For convenience and safety, it is advisable to have two men working. - The amount of brake fluid required is approximately 500 ml (16.9 US fl oz, 17.6 Imp fl oz) for total brake system.
+- During bleeding operation, keep the brake reservoir tank filled with brake fluid to eliminate entry of air. - Brake pedal operating must be very slow. - For convenience and safety, two people should do the work. - The amount of brake fluid required is approximately 500 m l (16.9 US fl oz, 17.6 Imp fl oz) for total brake system.

-- 1) Either jack-up vehicle and place a safety stand under it, or lift-up vehicle. - 2) Remove both front and rear wheels. - 3) Draw out the brake fluid from master cylinder with syringe. - 4) Refill reservoir tank with recommended brake fluid.
+- 1) Either jack-up the vehicle and place a safety stand under it, or lift up the vehicle. - 2) Remove both front and rear wheels. - 3) Draw out the brake fluid from master cylinder with syringe. - 4) Refill the reservoir tank with recommended brake fluid.